rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 * PublishTopic: (Required) Provide a topic to publish on when API gateway receives a message.
 The default will publish on topic_1.
 * SubscribeTopic: (Required) Provide a topic for the IoT rule to query.
 This is the topic that the device is publishing to.
 The default is topic_2.

+We can summarise this infrastructure.

+First let us exmaine how data is "received" from a sensor by AWS IoT Core.

 ## How to install